 Download our new hurricane brochure and be prepared.

 Want even more hurricane preparedness tips?
 Tampa Electric is a proud partner of the American Red Cross.
 Learn more ways to keep your home and family safe during a hurricane.
+Visit the United States government website for additional resources.

 To help you and your family prepare for hurricane season, download and print these preparedness tips.
 Take time to share the information with members of your family so you will know what to do when our area experiences stormy weather.
 The better you plan, the better off you and your family will be when a storm hits.